tinacms/tina-cloud-starter/README.md

 - 📐 [Content Modeling](#content-modeling)
 - 💡 [Local development workflow tips](#local-development-workflow-tips)

-## Fork and clone this repository
+## Fork this repository

-First fork and clone this repository on your computer.
+Start by **forking** the repositorty and then pull it down to your computer.

 ## Install